Convex-Dev/design/docs/cad/003_encoding/README.md

 It should be noted that this system can technically support arbitrary sized integers, but in most contexts in Convex it is used for up to 64-bit integer values.

-### VLC Counts
+### VLQ Counts

-VLC Counts are unsigned integer values, typically used where negative numbers are not meaningful, e.g. the size or length of data structures, or for balances that are defined to be non-negative natural numbers.
+VLQ Counts are unsigned integer values, typically used where negative numbers are not meaningful, e.g. the size or length of data structures, or for balances that are defined to be non-negative natural numbers.

 Encoding rules are:
 - The high bit of each byte is `1` if there are following bytes, `0` for the last bytes.
 - The remaining bits from each byte are considered as a standard unsigned big-endian two's complement binary encoding.
 - The encoding is defined to be the shortest possible such encoding for any given integer.

-In data structures, a VLC Count is always used to specify the number of elements in the data structure.
+In data structures, a VLQ Count is always used to specify the number of elements in the data structure.

-Note: VLC Counts are the same as VLC Integers, except that they are unsigned.
+Note: VLQ Counts are the same as VLQ Integers, except that they are unsigned.
 Having this distinction is justified by frequent savings of one byte, especially when used as counts within small data structures.

 ### `0x00` Nil